lfost42/grafana-notes/k8s/cka/itkiddie.md

          name: web-tls
 ```

-Apply it.
+Apply it
 `k apply -f gw.yaml`

-Verify it's there.
+Verify it's there
 `k get gateway -n web-app`

 Step 3: create the HTTPRoute
 `vim http.yaml`

 Use the docs for reference